Aldinonid/Aldinonid/README.md

 # Hi, I'm Aldino 👋

-I'm a junior developer who is passionate about making learning all javascript technology.
-And some technologies I enjoy working with include ReactJS, VueJS, NodeJS.
+Junior developer who passionate about learning all javascript technology.
+Some technologies that I enjoy working with include React, NodeJS and VueJS.
 <!--
 **Aldinonid/Aldinonid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.